szhan135/template-lab-01-git-github/README.md

 $ git merge <github-username>/main-return-hotfix
 ```

-This will try and automatically merge the hotfix code we wrote with the code in our current branch, which right now is master.
+This will try and automatically merge the hotfix code we wrote with the code in our current branch, which right now is `master`.
 If we are trying to merge branch B into branch A, there should be no conflicts if branch B is ahead (meaning there are new commits in B from when it was branched off A) and not behind (meaning there are new commits in A from when B was branched off).
 Branches can be both ahead and behind each other at any given time, meaning new commits have been made to both branches without a merge happening.
 This is very common, and so if conflicts do arise then git will warn us about them.

 > Note: While the git merge conflict checking is good, it is not infowlable.
 Issues can arise that git will merge without warning you, usually when an interface is changed in one file but the calls are not changed in another.
 This can lead to weird bugs that are hard to diagnose if you think that the git merging system in infowlable.

 With real bugs on more complicated software, bug fixes won't be quite this easy.
 They might require editing several different files and many commits.
 It might take us weeks just to find out what's even causing the bug!
 By putting our changes in a separate branch, we make it easy to have someone fixing the bug while someone else is adding new features.

-Our <github-username>/add-user-input feature is also ready now.
+Our `<github-username>/add-user-input` feature is also ready now.
 We've tested it (well not really, but you’ll get plenty of testing in the next lab) and are sure it's working correctly.
-It's time to merge this feature with the master branch.
+It's time to merge this feature with the `master` branch.
 Run the commands:

 ```
 $ git checkout master